-Classes have ended and finals are finishing up.
-With all of this free time, what should an SAF Scholar do?
+Classes have ended, and finals are finishing up.
+With all of this free time, what should a SAF Scholar do?
 Watch holiday movies, of course!
 Grab a blanket, some holiday cookies, a couple of friends or family members, and turn on a holiday movie.

 Santa Claus Is Comin' to Town

-Kluger the mailman mail truck breaks down and he tells the story of Santa Claus.
+Kluger the mailman’s mail truck breaks down, and he tells the story of Santa Claus.

 The Nightmare Before Christmas